theriley106/Headspace-Bandwidth-Reducer/README.md

 I noted 2 interesting things

-- The size of this file that I downloaded was 6.0 MB
+- The size of the meditation session that I downloaded was 6.0 MB

 - The "Silence" in the guided meditation session was <i>actual</i> silence